Solar Simulator Spectral Irradiance

 Table of Contents:

-A solar simulator’s irradiance is the light power (in Joules per second, or Watts) that shines on a given area, and is usually reported in W/m2 or mW/cm2.
+A solar simulator’s irradiance is the light power (in Joules per second, or Watts) that shines on a given area and is usually reported in W/m2 or mW/cm2.

-You may have heard that the standard irradiance for sunlight on Earth (the AM1.5G spectrum) is 1000.4 W/m2 (or 100 mW/cm2), while the standard irradiance for extrasolar sunlight (the AM0 spectrum) is 1366 W/m2 (or 136.6 mW/cm2)
+You may have heard that the standard irradiance for sunlight on Earth (the AM1.5G spectrum) is 1000.4 W/m2 (or 100 mW/cm2), while the standard irradiance for extrasolar sunlight (the AM0 spectrum) is 1366 W/m2 (or 136.6 mW/cm2).
+Check out our solar simulation article if you need a refresher on AM1.5 and AM0 spectrums.

-Many applications do not depend on the full 280 nm to 4000 nm range.
-Monocrystalline silicon solar cells, for example, only respond in the approximate range of 400 nm to 1100 nm.
-The rest of the spectrum outside this range might contribute to heating (for wavelengths above 1100 nm), or to material degradation (for wavelengths below 400 nm).
-However, for researchers studying the current-voltage performance of a silicon solar cell, their results do not depend on the total irradiance of the standard spectra.
+Monocrystalline silicon solar cells, commonly found in the photovoltaics field, only respond in the approximate 400 nm to 1100 nm range.
+The rest of the spectrum outside this range might contribute to heating (for wavelengths above 1100 nm) or to material degradation (for wavelengths below 400 nm).
+However, the results of researchers studying the current-voltage performance of a silicon solar cell do not depend on the total irradiance of the standard spectra.

-Spectral Irradiance of the Standard AM1.5G Spectrum
+Spectral Irradiance of the AM1.5G Spectrum

-For the 400 nm to 1100 nm range, the standard integrated irradiance for AM1.5G is 759 W/m2 (or 75.9 mW/cm2).
+In the 400 nm to 1100 nm range, the standard integrated irradiance for AM1.5G is 759 W/m2 (or 75.9 mW/cm2).
 All of the wavelength portions outside of this range make up the remaining irradiance to bring the total to 100 mW/cm2.
 This is visualized below.

 The integrated irradiance of AM1.5G from 400 nm to 1100 nm is 75.9 mW/cm2; it’s only the portions outside this range that contribute the remainder to raise the total to 100 mW/cm2.
 Note that AM1.5G contains some small contributions above 2500 nm, but these have been excluded for better visualization of the significant contributing regions.